top of page

 Research

-ii) the molecular basis for ECM production, degradation, and clearance in the AH outflow pathway and the contributions of ECM-based tissue stiffness in the regulation of IOP, and
+i) the regulatory controls of actin cytoskeleton-based TM cellular tension, the molecular basis for ECM production, degradation, and clearance in the AH outflow pathway, and the contributions of ECM-based tissue stiffness in the regulation of IOP, and

 IBMG Students,